 Dr. John Allan Knight, the second president, served from August 1972 until June 1975.
 Dr. L. Guy Nees, the third president, served from June 1975 until November 1980.
 In November 1980 Dr. William J. Prince was elected as the fourth president; he served through July 1989.
 In July 1989 Dr. E. LeBron Fairbanks was elected as the fifth president; he served through January 2007.
 Dr. Daniel J. Martin was elected as the University's sixth president in November 2006 and began his service in February 2007; he served through June 2012.
-Dr. Henry W. Spaulding, II was elected as the University's seventh president in November 2012.
+Dr. Henry W. Spaulding II was elected as the University's seventh president in November 2012; he served until February 2023.
+Dr. David P. Wilson Sr. was named the Transition Leader of the University in March 2023 and will serve in that role until the next president is elected.